 Neither Launceston Airport nor the airlines are currently able to provide a staff member that is conversant in Auslan if direct communication is required for those with full hearing loss.

-However alternative communication using written messaging will be provided by the airlines for passengers (see Assistance Cards detailed on pages 14 and 23).
+However alternative communication using written messaging will be provided by the airlines for passengers.
 Airline staff and contractors are provided with awareness training to allow them to provide appropriate assistance.

 An Auslan interpretation service is available by contacting – 1300 010 877 – Auslan Connections.